qis-unipr/qgm/examples/cqc/pythonLib/testQGM/README.md

    sh run.sh
    ```

-*Note: the current version has been tested with Python 3.6 and 3.7*
+*Note: the current version has been tested with Python 3.6 and 3.7 using SimulaQron v1.1*

 ### Settings